liutaoibm/pdb-mvp/memory-bank/progress.md

 Outlining the remaining features and components to be built.

 ## Current Status
 All initial scaffolding for frontend and backend has been completed.
+The define-product page now has proper styling and structure matching the reference design, including responsive layouts, proper form styling, and interactive elements.
 Providing an update on the current status of the project.

 ## Known Issues